bitsmanent/sw/README.md

 simple wallet
 =============
-sw is a simple wallet management tool which features a simple yet powerful interface to keep track of your money movements.
+sw is a wallet management tool which features a simple yet powerful interface to keep track of your money movements.

 Status
 ======